5 Things Most People Don't Know About Negotiating

 “No” signals an opportunity to problem-solve the conflicting and overlapping interests both parties want to serve.
 Invite your bargaining partner to your side of the table to figure out how both of you can get as much as each of you wants as possible.

-2. Your Bargaining Partner Will Be Happier if You Make Several Concessions Than if He Gets What He Thinks He Wants
+2. Your Bargaining Partner Will Be Happier if You Make Several Concessions Than if They Get What They Think They Want

-This is true in the same way that “the earth is round” or “the universe is expanding” or “high heels hurt your feet” are true.
+This is true in the same way that “the earth is round” or “the universe is expanding” are true.
 In experiment after experiment, social scientists have proven that people are not particularly happy when they get what they think they want.
-They’re happier when their bargaining partner says “no” a couple of times before he or she says “yes.”
+They’re happier when their bargaining partner says “no” a couple of times before they say “yes.”

 Why?
 Because negotiators are more afraid of leaving money on the table than they are about getting what they think they want.
 If I ask for a 5% raise and my boss says “yes” without hesitation, I generally suffer from buyer’s remorse, certain that if I’d asked for 7% or maybe even 10%, my bargaining partner would have given it to me.